splunk/public-o11y-docs/gdi/monitors-hosts/host-processes.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the processes monitor.
 See benefits, install, configuration, and metrics

-.. note:: If you're using the Splunk Distribution of OpenTelemetry Collector and want to collect metrics about processes running on a host, use the native OTel component :ref:`host-metrics-receiver``
+.. note:: If you're using the Splunk Distribution of OpenTelemetry Collector and want to collect metrics about processes running on a host, use the native OTel component :ref:`host-metrics-receiver`.

 Configuration settings
 ----------------------